johannschopplich/kirby-lingohub/README.md

 While Kirby uses a language code as file suffix (e.g., `en`), Lingohub uses a locale code (e.g., `en-US`).
 The plugin maps the Kirby language code to the Lingohub locale code.

-Some special rules apply when uploading content to Lingohub:

-- Surrounding `<p>` tags are stripped from `writer` fields before uploading to Lingohub.
-This is done to remove unnecessary clutter from the translator's view in Lingohub.
-The tags are added back when the content is downloaded to Kirby.

 ## Roadmap

 ## Media Files